A lot or a little?

 Is it any good?

-It almost helps not to have seen the earlier Escape From New York (1981) to enjoy the ludicrous ESCAPE FROM LA.
-Even though supposedly a sequel, the sci-fi actioner is more akin to an alternative version of the original (like YA author Gary Paulsen's published what-if riffs of his classic novel Hatchet).
+It almost helps not to have seen the earlier Escape From New York (1981) to enjoy this ludicrous sci-fi actioner.
+Even though supposedly a sequel, Escape from L.A. is more akin to an alternative version of the original (like YA author Gary Paulsen's published what-if riffs of his classic novel Hatchet).
 Hot-and-cold running filmmaker John Carpenter hits absolutely the same marks subplot-for-subplot, character-for-character, only with quirky West Coast substitutes, i.e. a ghoulish Beverly Hills gang/cult addicted to plastic surgery, who cut up fellow Angelenos for spare parts.
 There's a visibly bigger budget, yet the CGI f/x are stiff and fake-looking.
 The social satire and cynicism of the first movie are also cranked up high, especially hostility toward Christians -- but at least the knowingly over-the-top stunts, absurdity, and weirdos make it easier to laugh this one off.